HashLips/hashlips_art_engine/README.md

 # Flagging Incompatible layers

+**For edge cases only** Nested Folders should always be used first and can solve 90% of "if this, then _not_ that" use cases.

-Often it is useful to flag certain images that _should never be used with_ another image, for this, you can use the incompatible configuration in `config.js`
+To flag certain images that _should never be used with_ another image, for this, you can use the incompatible configuration in `config.js`

 To set incompatible items, in the `incompatible` object, use the layer/images `cleanName` (the name without rarity weight, or .png extension) as a key, and create an array of incompatible layer names (again, clean names).
 Layers that have space or hyphens in their names should be wrapped in quotes